 Nervous System: The presence of magnesium helps to prevent stress and anxiety in the body and aids in keeping the nervous system calm.
 A deficiency in magnesium can affect the functioning of the central nervous system.
 A research study to test the effect of magnesium on the nervous system suggests that magnesium-rich food and vitamin B-6 have positive effects in treating children with hyperactivity sensitivities.

 Obesity: An investigative research study suggests that the presence of phenolic compounds in peaches have anti-inflammatory and anti-obesity properties that help to fight off obesity-related diabetes and cardiovascular disease.

 Skin Care: Vitamin C in peaches helps you maintain healthy skin and protects you against free radicals and infections.
-Peaches also protect the skin against ultraviolet radiation and are widely used in skin care creams.
-Flavonoids, vitamins and minerals in peaches help to slough off dead skin cells and also help to hydrate the skin.
+Peaches also protect the skin against ultraviolet radiation and are widely used in skincare creams.
+Flavonoids, vitamins and minerals help to slough off dead skin cells and also help to hydrate the skin.

-Eye Health: Peaches are high in beta-carotene, which helps your eyesight and prevents serious eye diseases.
-An investigative research study has shown that the carotenoids lutein and zeaxanthin present in the peels and pulp of peaches help to reduce the incidence of cataracts and age-related macular degeneration.
+Eye Health: They’re high in beta-carotene, which helps your eyesight and prevents serious eye diseases.
+An investigative research study has shown that the carotenoids lutein and zeaxanthin present in the peels and pulp help to reduce the incidence of cataracts and age-related macular degeneration.